13-A Solved problem 5-3 for local buckling of columns-CM#14

 Use Table 4-4 as part b for the solved problem 5-3.

-Table 4-4 is like Table 4-3; it is used to determine the factor available strength but is assigned to square HSS sections.
-It uses the effective length value Kl in the y direction and needs to be converted from Kl at x to Kl at Y.
+Table 4-4 is similar to Table 4-3; it is used to determine the available strength factor but is applied to square HSS sections.
+It uses the effective length value Kl in the Y-direction and needs to be converted from Kl at x to K*l at Y. In our case, the column is square Kl y required equals Kl divided by 1.

 We can log in to Table 4-4 and select The KL at y=18′.
 Then, from the column 16x16x1/2″, we get the LRFD and ASD values for the column.
 Please refer to the following slide.

-This is the calculation for the load based on the LRFD and ASD design.
+The load calculation is based on both LRFD and ASD design.

 If you wish, refer to the previous post: A Solved problem 5-2 for local buckling of columns.